slice/react-native-audio-pro/testing.md

 - **Error: swift command not found**: Make sure Swift is installed on your system.
 - **Error: XCTest not found**: Make sure XCTest is installed with your Swift installation.
+- **Error: No such module 'XCTest'**: This error occurs when building an app that includes this library.
+The test files are excluded from the main build via the `exclude_files` setting in the podspec file, so this error should not occur.
+If it does, make sure you're using the latest version of the library.

 ## Current Status and Future Improvements